-We’re not saying that information products are bad.
+Just to be clear, we’re not saying that information products are bad.
 It’s just that, technically, they’re not always educational courses.

-They have their place and, for those who buy them with the understanding that they’re paying a premium fee for information offered in presentation slides, audio and video, it can be a great way to learn what was once only offered through the pages of a book or via face-to-face presentations that required costly travel and time demands.
+They have their place and, for those who buy them with the understanding that they’re paying a premium fee for information offered in presentation slides, audio and video, it can be a great way to learn what was once only offered through the pages of a book, or via face-to-face presentations that required costly travel and time demands.

 All of that being said, there are some truly good courses out there too (offered at a reasonable price).

 But let’s face it, not every business person can be a good teacher.
 They may be extraordinary in their chosen field, but that doesn’t mean they’re teachers.
-Some can be, but many are not!

 It’s important to remember: teaching is a profession deserving of the recognition that those who practice it have successfully traversed rigorous training, and even more rigorous practice, to do what they do with a degree of effectiveness.